Enjoy challah while supporting organizations addressing social and racial injustice!

 Through our challah sales, we helped The Okra Project sponsor Black Trans chefs to go into the homes of Black Trans people and cook healthy & home-cooked meals!

-Make a donation to our social justice initiative with the link below.
 Your contribution will enable us to purchase materials like shipping supplies and ingredients so we may continue to bake the world a better place and support organizations that condemn the racial injustices plaguing our country.
 We are so very grateful for your generosity in advance!